Ensembl/ensembl-compara/README.md

 	perl Makefile-Cactus.PL path/to/cactus
 	make

-If you have the `PROGRESSIVE_CACTUS_DIR` environment variable defined, you can skip `path/to/cactus` on the Makefile command-line, e.g.:
+If you have the `CACTUS_DIR` environment variable defined, you can skip `path/to/cactus` on the Makefile command-line, e.g.:

 	cd ensembl-compara/src/perl/xs/HALXS
 	perl Makefile-Cactus.PL